December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 - Review which colonies were strong, gentle and productive, and which need improvement or requeening.

-- Note any equipment shortages you encountered so you can order in good time.
+- Note any equipment shortages you encountered so you can order in good time and review your essential beekeeping equipment before spring.

 - Plan your approach to hive management for the coming season, including swarm control and disease monitoring.

 You can also use December to study.
-Explore the guides in the Beekeeping section, attend association talks or start a study group.
+Explore the guides in the Beekeeping section, revisit Getting Started if you want to refresh the basics, attend association talks or start a study group.
 Your bees may be quiet, but your beekeeping knowledge does not have to be.

 Thinking ahead about forage and the garden